helenaholley/OCBE-Textbook/book/OCBE_II/Chapter 11 - Nucleophilic acyl substitution reactions.md

 intramolecular substitution reaction of citrulline (ie. aspartate is not involved).

-## Section 11.9: Nucleophilic acyl substitution reactions in the lab
+##  11.9: Nucleophilic acyl substitution reactions in the lab

 All of the biological nucleophilic acyl substitution reactions we have seen so far have counterparts in laboratory organic synthesis.